 The Cape or African Buffalo is one of Africa's famous "Big 5" - so named as they were said to be the most dangerous animals by the big game hunters of long ago.
 But are they really as dangerous as all that?

 Visitors to Kruger have been abuzz lately about the sightings of a rare white lion cub in the area surrounding Satara Restcamp.

 Every now and again the roles are reversed in nature, and the hunters become the hunted.
 Or the ones fleeing the scene as fast as they can.
 This plucky little fellow is a prime example of when, sometimes in life, you're just so spitting mad that you can take on your mortal enemies - and live to see another day!

 Time to be enthralled and entertained by the best amateur videos of close and remarkable African wildlife encounters, captured by safari-goers and rangers!

 What are the best destinations to see rhinos in Africa?
 What about some of the more elusive predators, such as leopards, cheetahs or wild dogs?
 These animal species are not equally common everywhere, and it helps to know where you might be most likely to see them.

-Wildlife photogropher, Christy Strever, was on her way through the Timbavati Private Game Reserve when she spotted a troop of vervet monkeys playing in the road.
-Stopping to watch their cute, humanlike antics, she was totally awestruck to see a snow-white monkey shoot from out from the bushes, chasing its playmate.
+Wildlife photographer, Christy Strever, was on her way through the Timbavati Private Game Reserve when she spotted a troop of vervet monkeys playing in the road.
+Stopping to watch their cute, humanlike antics, she was totally awestruck to see a snow-white monkey shoot out from the bushes, chasing its playmate.